MicrosoftDocs/learn/learn-pr/azure/intro-azure-vmware-solution/includes/1-introduction.md

-Azure VMware Solution (AVS) provides you with a dedicated, private cloud in Azure.
+Azure VMware Solution provides you with a dedicated, private cloud in Azure.
 Built by Microsoft and VMware.
 The Azure VMware Solution is an Azure service built with VMware that delivers a vSphere-based, single-tenant, private cloud on Azure.
-AVS deploys on dedicated bare-metal infrastructure in Azure.
+The solution deploys on dedicated bare-metal infrastructure in Azure.

 You can now seamlessly run, manage, and secure applications across VMware environments and Microsoft Azure with a common operating framework.